Williamson College of the Trades – COVID-19 Information

 Emerging in 2019, the COVID-19 pandemic has had an unprecedented impact to all elements of our daily lives.
 The college’s pandemic and preventative protocols are designed towards a singular focus — keeping our students and community safe.
 The college will continue to work alongside its local, state, and federal partners to safely conduct campus operations.
 We look forward to continuing our work with all members of the college community in making this upcoming academic year a memorable, safe, and successful one.

 We ask the college community to understand that information and guidance outlined within our strategy may change based on the spread of the virus, the advice of public health experts, or by order of the Pennsylvania Department of Health or the Center for Disease Control and Prevention (CDC).
 The college will continue to evaluate all measures and strategies to safeguard its students and the entire Williamson community.
 More information can be found in the sections below.
+Williamson reserves the right to change or modify its policies as the nature of the pandemic evolves.

 Public Health Measures